Regional Anesthesia

 Assessment

-• 3 times yearly (post PEAP, mid fellowship, end fellowship).
+• 3 times yearly (post PEAP, mid fellowship, end fellowship) meeting with fellowship director.

 • Personal feedback as anatomy lab tutor.

-• Fellows are required to keep an up to date logbook of procedures performed.
+• Fellows are required to keep an up-to-date logbook of procedures performed.

 Back to Top